11ty/11ty-website/src/docs/filters/inputpath-to-url.md

 eleventyNavigation:
   parent: Filters
   key: inputPathToUrl Filter
-  title: '<code>inputPathToUrl</code>'
+  title: "<code>inputPathToUrl</code>"
   order: 4
-  excerpt: 'Map a template’s input path to its output URL.'
+  excerpt: "Map a template’s input path to its output URL."
 ---

 # `inputPathToUrl` Universal Filter

 {% addedin "v3.0.0-alpha.5" %} Map a file’s location and to the template’s output URL.
 Very useful for robust hyperlinking allowing you to change your output URLs without breaking content links!